-Emoji was the first brand to break the mould and develop an epilator dedicated specifically to men.
+Emoji was the first brand to break the mold and develop an epilator dedicated to men.
 I think that fact was the first thing that drew my attention to Emjoi.
 Also, I am pretty sure that with 72 tweezer head that Emagine offers even the thickest hair will have to go away.
 While women may have to grit their teeth, it might not be as painful for some of you guys.
 Those tweezers will also ensure that you get rid of that hair quickly!
 Another attractive feature is the “Glide Technology” that actually has been patented by Emjoi.
 The idea behind it is that you can glide on your skin.
-Therefore, even if you are a newbie, you can quickly get a hold of things and not hurt yourself in the process.
+Thus, even if you are a newbie, you can get a hold of things and not hurt yourself in the process.

 While Emjoi’s Emagine may be a slightly higher purchase, I feel that loosening your purse can be a wise decision.
 It’s able to tackle the thicker and coarser hair without jamming them.
-While the power cord may seem like a con for some, it’s not necessarily going to pose any problems since it’s around 6 to 7 feet long.
+While the power cord may seem like a con for some, it’s not going to pose any problems since it’s around 6 to 7 feet long.
 Also, you don’t have to keep hunting for batteries.
-Clearly, the pros weigh out the cons, making it possibly the best epilator for men for the given price range.
+The pros weigh out the cons, making it possibly the best epilator for men for the given price range.

 Braun Silk-épil 9 9-579

 Braun is one of the most trusted names when it comes to epilators.
 It’s a great gadget for those who like to make purchases for practical intents.
 It’s the best men’s epilator in terms of the value for the money you pay.
 I would recommend it because of the bonus attachment - a facial brush.
 It clears up deep-pore impurities and gives you a soft glowing skin.
 You get other extras too.
-In my opinion, no matter whether you’re a man or a girl, you should pamper your skin from time to time.
+No matter whether you’re a man or a girl, you should pamper your skin from time to time.
 It even has a protective head so you can get bold and shave your nether regions.

 Some of my friends who use this gadget on regular basis swear by the Braun Silk-épil 9 9-579 since the pain gets better with time.
-Therefore, it makes the hair removal process almost painless once you get used to it.
+Thus, it makes the hair removal process almost painless once you get used to it.
 You’ll certainly appreciate this epilator since it tackles facial, armpit, chest hair, and even pubic hair.
 Thus, even if the price is slightly steep, it can be a good investment.
 Especially a good gift!
-A nice choice for those who’re starting too since it has a slower speed that’s gentler on skin.
+A nice choice for those who’re starting too since it has a slower speed that’s gentler on the skin.

 Chainer 4-in-1 Electronic Multifunctional Epilator

 Now, this is the best epilator for men who are looking for a cheap gadget that does the job.
 It packs quite a few things: shaving and epilating features as well as ability to remove callus.
 Yes!
 You heard me!
 It can effectively remove thick and fine calluses and even comes with a free replacement.
 It’s a pretty nifty device to get rid of calluses using micro minerals.
 The fact that it can take on hard and soft feet separately is great too.
 It is light and can be carried anywhere easily.
 Plus, it’s cordless with a built-in battery that can be easily recharged.
-The razor that it comes with works well on pubic area in case you need to take care of that part.
+The razor that it comes with works well on the pubic area in case you need to take care of that part.

 It is the best epilator for men in terms of price.
 The foot filer can come in handy too.
-For a 4-in-1 device the cost is fair.
+For a 4-in-1 device, the cost is fair.
 It would probably serve someone who’s new to the whole epilation thing quite well.
 It won’t be painful either since it doesn’t rip that many hairs in one run.
 Plus, it works well on sensitive skin.
 That’s definitely an advantage.
 The greatest thing about it is its portability.
 You can carry your epilator on the go and that’s something anyone could appreciate.
 All the tiny parts can be easily stored in the small white bag that comes along with the product.

 Braun Silk-épil 3

-Braun is a well-known company for a reason and its epilators keep on surprising with their in-built features.
+Braun is a well-known company for a reason and its epilators keep on surprising with their inbuilt features.
 This toy is for someone who’s not looking to spend too much but doesn’t mind investing a little bit of money too.
 It has 20 tweezer-head and massage rollers too.
 These massaging rollers stimulate the skin and really help with the pain aspect of this procedure.
-Therefore, it’s good for beginners.
+Thus, it’s good for beginners.
 It’s a plug-in model so you do not have to worry about stocking up spare batteries.
 The wide head covers quite a large area of skin too.
 Smart light helps to spot hairs, although expect to miss out on some of them.
-Having a good lightning in the room is as important.
+Having a good lighting in the room is as important.

 Epilators have tweezers that pluck out the hair straight from the roots.
 It gives a smooth finishing and leaves your skin feeling like fine silk.
 You don’t have to worry about taking appointments and clearing your schedule.
 You can have all that you want right in the privacy of your bathroom!

 Just a word of warning though, does it hurt?
 Yes.
 But it sure is worth it.
-Epilators also suppress the hair growth, so even though the sting will last for the first few times, it will get better.
+Epilators also suppress the hair growth.
+So, even though the sting will last for the first few times, it will get better.
 So just take a deep breath and get to it.

 Epilators are Not Only for Epilation

 Some epilators even come with useful attachments for shaving and trimming, which can be handy when grooming facial hair.
 You can also use them to prep yourself before the actual epilation.
 These gadgets are not very good with long hair.
-Therefore, make sure they’re of the right length before epilating!
+Thus, make sure they’re of the right length before epilating!
 Unfortunately, removing long hair is both painful for you and damaging to the epilator’s head.

 Read More: How to Clean an Epilator